mk12/sicp/README.md

 - Use `;;` for normal comments, and `;` for commented code/diagrams.
 - Use `;` for inline comments.
 Separate them from code by one space (or more for alignment).

-Run `make lint` to verify some of these rules.
+Run `make lint` to verify these rules.

+## Editor support

+Run `make vscode` to set up tasks for VS Code:

+- `test`: Runs all tests using Chez Scheme.
+- `lint`: Lints all Scheme and Markdown files.
+- `docs`: Starts rebuilding docs on every save.

+The `test` and `lint` tasks parse results into the Problems view.
+The [Live Server][] extension is useful with the `docs` task.

 ## Known issues